idaholab/moose/framework/doc/content/syntax/Debug/index.md

 ### Solve and execution ordering

-Nearly every solve in MOOSE consists in a succession of operations on every nodes, quadrature points, elements and elements' faces.
-These operations may be for example to compute the contribution of a kernel/boundary condition/others to the residual, Jacobian, etc.
+Nearly every solve in MOOSE consists of a succession of operations on nodes, quadrature points, elements and elements' faces.
+These operations may be for example to compute the contribution of a kernel/boundary condition/etc. to the residual, Jacobian, etc.

 The MOOSE `Debug` system offers the [!param](/Debug/show_execution_order) parameter to output the order of execution of each of these objects in those loops.
-This order may depend on local block/boundary restrictions, local or global dependency resolutions.
+This order may depend on local block/boundary restrictions, and local or global dependency resolutions.

 This parameter is most helpful to understand if `AuxKernels`, `UserObjects` and other systems which can interact in arbitrarily complex ways on a group of variables are indeed executed in the order desired by the modeler.
-If problematic, object execution may be reordered using various boolean parameters, `execute_on` flags and other manual dependency declarations.
+If problematic, object execution may be reordered using various boolean parameters, `execute_on` flags, and other manual dependency declarations.
+For example for UserObjects, the `execution_order_group` parameter lets the modeler select the ordering of executions of user objects.

 ## Other useful outputs available in other systems